CU Obstetrics and Gynecology Research

 Regulatory and Finance Coordinator

-Regulatory submissions; prepares budgets for industry sponsors and oversees contract negotiations; ensures compliance for clinical study subject compensation programs.
+Regulatory submissions; prepares invoices for industry sponsors; ensures compliance for clinical study subject compensation programs.

 Phone: (303) 724-3859